 Global Forum on Transparency and Exchange of Information

-The aim of the Global Forum is to ensure the implementation of the internationally agreed Standards of transparency and exchange of information in the tax area in member jurisdictions.
-The original members of the Global Forum consisted of OECD countries and jurisdictions, having the objective to implement the transparency and exchange of information for tax purposes.
+The Global Forum aims to ensure the implementation of the internationally agreed Standards of transparency and exchange of information in the tax area in member jurisdictions.
+The original members of the Global Forum consisted of OECD countries and jurisdictions, having the objective of implementing the transparency and exchange of information for tax purposes.
 In 2009 in response to the G20 call to strengthen implementation of these standards.
-It was agreed to restructure the Global Forum to the consensus based organization, where all the members would participate on an equal footing.
-As a result, along with all the OECD member countries the non-member jurisdictions where also invited to participate in it.
+It was agreed to restructure the Global Forum to a consensus-based organization, where all the members would participate on an equal footing.
+As a result, along with all the OECD member countries the non-member jurisdictions were also invited to participate in it.

-The Global Forum ensures fast implementation of the Transparency and exchange of information through an in-depth peer reviews of the relevant jurisdictions. .
+The Global Forum ensures fast implementation of the Transparency and exchange of information through in-depth peer reviews of the relevant jurisdictions.

-ამჟამად The Global Forum now has more than 150 members, among them all the G20 and OECD member States
+As of now The Global Forum now has more than 171 members, among them all the G20 and OECD member States.

 Detailed information on Global Forum members is available under the following link: